RJavaDev/jprq-runner/README.md

 # jprq-runner

-jprq-runner is a Java project that serves as a client for jprq.exe, a tool developed by Azimjon Pulatov to simplify the process of running jprq on your computer.
+jprq-runner is a Java project that allows you to make your local computer's port globally accessible and visible to others.
+This is achieved by using the token provided by the jprq.io website.
+The project is base by Azimjon Pulatov's jprq, which simplifies the process of running jprq on your computer.
 With jprq-runner, you can easily expose your locally hosted service to the internet, allowing others to access it globally.

 ## Prerequisites